xjunko/kurarin/README.md

 ## Bugs

-* Due to some bug in v-miniaudio I had to disable hitsounds for now, it gets updated recently so ill update it sooner or later.
+* ~~Due to some bug in v-miniaudio I had to disable hitsounds for now, it gets updated recently so ill update it sooner or later.~~ Fixed in dev branch
 * The entire thing is a bug and error-prone
 * Slider is not accurate at all since I barely put any time into it
 * Storyboard is not accurate at all since I am stupid